As part of our round-the-world trip, Bradley and I visited Portugal for around 10 days, and we had the most amazing time.

 So if you want to see the highlights of what Portugal has to offer then this 10 day Portugal road trip itinerary is the perfect one for you.

-You can’t road trip Portugal without your own set of wheels.
+You can’t road trip Portugal without your own set of wheels and whether you opt for a car or a campervan, you’ll be spoilt for choice.

-We recommend you opt for a campervan, as there are some really unique camping spots in Portugal to take advantage of.
+We recommend you opt for a campervan as there are some really unique campsites and places to park in Portugal.

 Below we take you through our ultimate Portugal road trip itinerary!
 Remember you can do this route back to front too, and it’ll be just as awesome.